-While ABM requires a more significant investment of time and resources than traditional marketing, the pay-off can be substantial.
+While ABM requires a more significant investment of time and resources than traditional marketing, the payoff can be substantial.
 For example, studies have shown that ABM programs deliver ten times higher ROI than general awareness campaigns.

-My take: ABM is not easy.
+ABM is not easy.
 It takes patience and requires strong collaboration internally.
 ABM will not be successful without these two characteristics.
 It’s also important to note that ABM can be integrated with more prominent influencer and thought leadership campaigns.
 A few ABM case studies from brands like Snowflake and GumGum used ABM successfully.

-Just under 30% of marketers surveyed were focused on buying targeted social ads in their digital marketing.
+Under 30% of marketers surveyed were focused on buying targeted social ads in their digital marketing.
 Posting social media content organically wastes time, energy, and budget.
 Organic reach is less than 1%.

 What is paid social media?

 Paid social media can be an extremely effective way to reach new consumers, but it is essential to use it wisely.
-Overuse of paid social media can lead to audience fatigue, and the performance of your ads will suffer.
+Overuse of paid social media can lead to audience fatigue, and the performance of your ads will decline.

-Over 20% of marketers prioritized demand generation marketing programs in 2021.
+Over 20% of marketers prioritized demand-generation marketing programs in 2021.
 HubSpot refers to this as “generating referrals.”
-I call it demand gen.
+I call it Demand Gen.

 What is demand generation marketing?